embeddedinn/embeddedinn.github.io/_posts/2017-05-15-hijacking-openssl-renegotiated-keys-for-server-wiretaps.md

 ## modifying and compiling libssl

 Latest release version of openssl can be downloaded from its website.
-To compile the code, use the following commands after unpacking the archives.
-At the time of writing, latest version was `openssl-1.1.0e`
+To compile, use following commands after unpacking the archives.
+At the time of writing, latest release version was `openssl-1.1.0e`

 ```bash
 ./config